 4. I want hats and gloves to make a comeback.

 Oh how I long for those accessory-driven styles from the Golden era of Hollywood.
 I ADORE hats and gloves!
 There was a time prior to sunscreen and central-air temperate lifestyles where hats and gloves were not just glamorous but also held a purposeful function.
 Additionally, I love the look of the fur accessories, but I do NOT agree with the unwarranted brutalization of our furry animal friends to achieve a “look.”
 Which is why I say bring back that exact same sumptuous sophistication with faux fur!
 My grandmother left me all her furs when she passed and as much as I appreciated her style, I felt too guilty about fur to accept.
 I’m not a vegan or a member of PETA, but I’m a guilt-motivated work in progress.

+6. I have a solid list of films that I watch whenever I need a “pick-me-up.”
 THE GREAT RACE (1965), IT’S MAD, MAD, MAD, MAD WORLD (1963), ARSENIC AND OLD LACE (1944), THE THIN MAN (1934), BRINGING UP BABY (1938), any Marx Brothers comedy and pretty much any Busby Berkley musical are all examples from my standard list of the films I can count on whenever I’m blue, stressed or simply need an emotional escape.
 I think most true film aficionados have lists like this.
 Different films than mine likely but a short list of what picks them up when they’re down.
 For many of us film freaks, in addition to being introduced to cinema via someone who influenced us at often a young age, escapism is generally the biggest motivation.